Inflect logo

 Natural Disaster Risk

-Trinidad and Tobago has a low overall disaster risk profile, with an INFORM Risk score of 3 out of 10, as of September 2025.
-While the overall risk is low, operators must engineer facilities to mitigate specific, moderate threats.
+Trinidad and Tobago has a Low overall natural disaster risk profile, with an INFORM score of 3.0 out of 10, as of September 2025.
+While the overall risk is low, operators should engineer facilities to mitigate specific, moderate threats.

-• Coastal Flood Risk: A secondary risk (2.7/10) for facilities in low-lying areas.
+• Coastal Flooding: A consideration for any facility located in low-lying coastal areas.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business